cloudposse/terraform-aws-glue/README.md

 -->

-Terraform modules for provisioning and managing AWS Glue resources.
-For example, provisioning a Glue workflow with Glue job that runs on a CRON schedule.
+Terraform modules for provisioning and managing AWS [Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) resources.
+For example, provisioning a Glue workflow with Glue job that runs on a cron schedule.

 ---